 We recorded whether any prophylactic treatment was given at the initial visit according to Norwegian guidelines: e.g., a one-dose regimen of oral azithromycin, hepatitis B vaccination, and/or HIV post-exposure prophylaxis (PEP).

-Sampling and laboratory analysis for STIs/BBVs
+Sampling and laboratory analysis, assault-transmission

 Secretions from the urogenital (cervix and/or vagina), anorectal, and/or pharyngeal area were collected for microbiological examination (for N gonorrhoeae, C trachomatis, and from 2008, M genitalium) using swabs.
 From 2005, a first void urine (FVU) sample was alternatively offered for examination of C trachomatis (and, from 2008, M genitalium).
 If clinically indicated, specimens for additional microbiological agents, e.g. T vaginalis or herpes simplex virus (HSV), were collected.
 At least one microbiological test was performed in 396 patients (Table 1).
 Anogenital warts were clinically diagnosed.

 The Department of Medical Microbiology, St. Olavs Hospital examined all swabs and urine samples.
-C trachomatis, M genitalium, and HSV were diagnosed by nucleic acid amplification test (NAAT) (Amplicor, Roche Molecular Systems for the first, and in-house real-time PCR assays for the latter two).
+C trachomatis, M genitalium, and HSV were diagnosed by nucleic acid amplification test (NAAT) (Amplicor, Roche Molecular Systems for the former, and in-house real-time PCR assays for the latter two).
 All positive tests were reproducible by re-testing.
 Standard culture techniques were used for the detection of N gonorrhoeae and T vaginalis.

-A blood sample from all consenting patients was screened for serological markers of BBVs: HIV (HIVAg/Ab Combo test), hepatitis B (hepatitis B surface antigen (HBsAg), hepatitis B core antibody (HBcAb), and occasionally hepatitis B surface antibody (HBsAb)), hepatitis C (hepatitis C antibody (HCVAb)) (all hitherto Architect, Abbott), and syphilis (Treponema pallidum antibody) (Bio-Rad, Murex, and Abbott).
+A blood sample from all consenting patients was screened for serological markers of BBVs: HIV (HIVAg/Ab Combo test), hepatitis B (hepatitis B surface antigen (HBsAg), hepatitis B core antibody (HBcAb), and occasionally hepatitis B surface antibody (HBsAb)), hepatitis C (hepatitis C antibody (HCVAb)) (all hitherto Architect, Abbott), syphilis (Treponema pallidum antibody) (Bio-Rad, Murex, and Abbott), and occasionally HSV antibody.
 If not previously verified, positive screening tests were confirmed by alternative tests (HBsAg by neutralization or PCR (Roche), and hepatitis C by Chiron recombinant immunoblot assay (RIBA) HCV 3.0 (Novartis)).
 Altogether, 381 individual blood samples were collected for serological screening for markers of BBVs at the initial visit (Table 1).

+The STI was considered assault-transmitted when the patient testing positive had no prior coital experience and, for HSV, a positive swab NAAT was followed by HSV seroconversion.

 Table 1 to be inserted here.